The Faces of Curaçao – People you need to meet

 curacao pictures

 The Marsche Bieuw is the best place in Curaçao, if you’re craving typical local food.
-You will stumble upon the old market food court in Willemstad’s Punda neighbourhood behind the post office.
+You will stumble upon the old market food court in Willemstad’s Punda neighborhood behind the post office.
 Here you’ll get enormous portions, cooked in huge pots.
 Don’t forget to order the homemade lemonade!
 Yvonne’s food stall is right at the beginning of the food court.

 Willem from Ocean Encounters